Erryo/Programming/README.md

 https://github.com/Erryo/Programming/assets/159823096/2a2783e2-26eb-4b85-aa2a-bc2db6256dd3

-## Usage

-To run the projects, navigate to the respective project directory and run python name.py or go run .
-The projects are written in Python and Go, so ensure you have the appropriate runtime environments installed.
 ## Contributing

-Contributions are not accepted at this time.
-However, if you encounter any issues while using the code, please report them through GitHub issues.
+Contributions are accepted.
+If you encounter any issues while using the code, please report them through GitHub issues.

 ## Hints For me